 This bill mandates that school districts develop and implement policies regarding the use of student cell phones and other personal electronic communication devices within schools.
-Specifically, it introduces a new paragraph to RSA 189:1-a, which requires school boards and chartered public school trustees to create a policy that restricts the use of personal cell phones during class instruction.
-However, the policy must allow for approved exceptions based on individual student needs, such as medical conditions, disabilities, or language proficiency requirements.
-The bill emphasizes that students with medical needs or disabilities should not be prohibited from using devices that support their learning, as outlined in their individualized education programs (IEPs) or other relevant plans.
+Specifically, it introduces a new paragraph to RSA 189:1-a, which requires school boards and chartered public school trustees to create a policy that, at a minimum, restricts the use of personal cell phones during class instruction.
+However, the policy must allow for approved exceptions based on student medical needs, disabilities, or language proficiency requirements, ensuring that students with specific needs can utilize their devices as outlined in their individualized education programs (IEPs) or other relevant plans.

-The act is set to take effect on July 1, 2025, and is expected to have an indeterminable fiscal impact on local expenditures, as the costs associated with implementing these policies will vary by district.
-The bill does not anticipate any changes to local revenue.
-The Department of Education has been contacted regarding the implications of this legislation.
+The bill is set to take effect on July 1, 2025, and is expected to have an indeterminable fiscal impact on local expenditures, as the costs associated with implementing these policies will vary by district.
+The legislation does not anticipate any changes to local revenue.
+Overall, the bill aims to create a more focused educational environment by limiting distractions from personal electronic devices while still accommodating students who require such devices for legitimate educational purposes.

 Statutes affected: